Tengku Razaleigh Hamzah: Joining UMNO

-In 1981, Hussein resigned as Prime Minister due to ongoing health concerns and Dr. Mahathir succeeded him.
-Instead of sticking to the original agreement he had made with Razaleigh, Dr. Mahathir declared an election for the Deputy Premiership - to be decided through the results of the UMNO Deputy Presidency.
-The new Prime Minister announced that he would not endorse any candidate and would be taking a neutral stance.
-Razaleigh sensed that Dr. Mahathir was averse to having him as his Deputy per their earlier understanding, but welcomed this decision nonetheless.
-His main quibble being about how this was not in accordance with tradition (Deputy Prime Ministers are usually hand-picked by the Prime Minister).
+In 1981, Mahathir became prime minister.
+Instead of sticking to the original agreement he had made with Razaleigh, Mahathir declared an election for the Deputy Premiership to be decided through the results of the UMNO Deputy Presidency.
+The new prime minister announced that he would not endorse any candidate and would take a neutral stance.
+Razaleigh sensed that Mahathir was averse to having him as his Deputy per their earlier understanding, but welcomed this decision nonetheless.
+His main quibble was that this was not in accordance with tradition, as Deputy Prime Ministers are usually hand-picked by the Prime Minister.
 Razaleigh joined the contest, and his main opposition was Musa Hitam.
 Eventually, Musa won the election with 722 votes to Razaleigh's 517, becoming the new Deputy President of UMNO and leading to his appointment as Deputy Prime Minister.
 Razaleigh blamed himself for taking "a rather passive stance" and not having a campaign strategy.
 Meanwhile, Mahathir had maintained Razaleigh as Finance Minister until he was made the Minister of International Trade and Industry in a 1984 cabinet reshuffle.

 Exit from UMNO and formation of Semangat 46

-Tengku Razaleigh challenged Dr. Mahathir in the 1987 UMNO leadership election, teaming up with former Deputy Prime Minister Musa Hitam, who had in the year prior resigned from Dr. Mahathir's cabinet owing to some conflict with the Prime Minister.
+Tengku Razaleigh challenged Mahathir in the 1987 UMNO leadership election, teaming up with former Deputy Prime Minister Musa Hitam, who had in the year prior resigned from Mahathir's cabinet owing to some conflict with the Prime Minister.
 Mahathir's then Deputy Prime Minister, Ghafar Baba, contested against Musa for the Deputy Presidency.
-This led to UMNO being split into two camps, i.e. "Team A" and "Team B" with Dr. Mahathir and Razaleigh as leaders of the respective camps.
-Dr. Mahathir managed to retain his party president position by a mere 43 votes and Musa lost by 40 votes.
-It is worth noting that of the two living former Prime Ministers at the time, Tunku Abdul Rahman and Tun Hussein Onn, both had thrown their support behind Razaleigh.
+This led to UMNO being split into two camps, i.e. "Team A" and "Team B" with Mahathir and Razaleigh as leaders of the respective camps.
+Mahathir managed to retain his party president position by a mere 43 votes and Musa lost by 40 votes.
 The election was held on a Friday, and coinciding with the Friday prayers, it is alleged that many used this opportunity to "buy" votes from delegates in order to have them cast a vote for their leader.

-There were many who changed camps at the last minute, including Najib Razak who was then the leader of UMNO's Youth Wing, who ended up endorsing Dr. Mahathir.
-Najib would come to express regret at his decision 30 years later.
+There were many who changed camps at the last minute, including Najib Razak who was then the leader of UMNO's Youth Wing, who ended up endorsing Mahathir.
 It has also been alleged by Razaleigh's camp that while the votes were being counted and Razaleigh was leading, a "black-out" had suddenly occurred whereby the room lost electricity.
 This was especially curious as the rooms adjacent to where the votes were being counted did not experience the same.
-After the electric power was back on, Razaleigh's lead was slowly erased and Dr. Mahathir was eventually declared the winner.
+After the electric power was back on, Razaleigh's lead was slowly erased and Mahathir was eventually declared the winner.